bro-academy/HTML-course-4/lesson-7-images.md

 **[How to Use Srcset for the Img Tag](https://russmaxdesign.github.io/srcset/)**: A guide to using the `srcset` attribute to create adaptive images suitable for various devices and screen resolutions.

+🟢 **[Styling Background-Image on CodePen](https://codepen.io/russweakley/pen/BaYMYmO)**: Master techniques for working with background images in CSS, making your design more dynamic and interactive.
+This example illustrates the basic principles of using `background-image`.

+🟢 **[How Background-Size Works](http://russmaxdesign.github.io/html-css-tests/sample-background-size/index.htm)**: This resource explains the principles of the CSS `background-size` property, allowing you to precisely control the sizes of background images.

+**[Underline with Span and Repeating-Gradient on CodePen](https://codepen.io/michellebarker/pen/yRBzZy?editors=1100)**: Learn how to create impressive underlines using CSS gradients and additional HTML elements.
+This example offers a creative approach to text styling on your site.

+**[Using Border-Image for Border Styling on CodePen](https://codepen.io/michellebarker/pen/NBRQjO?editors=1100)**: Dive into the possibilities of the CSS `border-image` property to add unique borders to your elements.
+The example shows how to easily apply complex visual effects.

 # Tools

 **[Social Share Preview](https://socialsharepreview.com/)**: A tool for previewing how a link will look when shared on social networks.
 A great way to ensure your content is presentable and attractive to potential audiences.